kyleuniversities/data-vision/README.md

 # Data Vision

 The Data Vision application is a simple JavaScript fullstack application that provides visualization for K-Means Clusters.
 It consists of ReactJS for the frontend and ExpressJS for the backend.
-Users can generate clusters points and visualize the effects of the K-Means Clustering algorithm performed on those points.
+Users can generate cluster points and visualize the effects of the K-Means Clustering algorithm performed on those points.

 &nbsp;